getnimbus/aptos-celebtron/README.md

 Celebtron explain the transaction of Aptos chain.

+## Production Support:

-**Production Support**: In this version, we currently support explain 4 types of transaction.
-With other transaction types haven't been tested yet but only in development phase:
+In this version, we support explain 4 types of transaction below.

 - TransferEvent
     + https://explorer.aptoslabs.com/txn/169646501?network=mainnet